Doors Open: 6:30 PM

 Please join Writers & Books for what promises to be a fascinating evening.
 In his latest book Fighting in the Shadows: Untold Stories of Deaf People in the Civil War, author Harry Lang writes about the important role the deaf community played in the growth and reveals the stories of both ordinary and extraordinary deaf soldiers and civilians who lived during this transformative period in American history.

 This evening, Lang will share those stories gathered from soldiers and artists, clerks and cooks with you and reveal a new perspective on the Civil War.
 Do not miss this incredible opportunity to experience these powerful and important stories!
+This event is brought to you in part by a grant from NYSCA/TDF TAP Plus.

 An ASL interpreter will be present at the event.